-1 skin-on pork shoulder or picnic roast
+- 1 skin-on pork shoulder (or belly)

-3 cloves grated garlic
+- 3 cloves garlic grated

-1/4 tsp finely ground white pepper
+- ¼ teaspoon ground white pepper

-2 tsp chinese 5 spice powder
+- 2 teaspoons Chinese 5 spice powder

-1 tsp kosher salt
+- 1 teaspoon salt

-Preheat your oven to 450 degrees F.
+- Preheat your oven to 450 degrees F.

-Wash and dry your roast thoroughly.
-Score the skin about 1″ apart.
+- Wash and dry your roast thoroughly.
+Score the skin about 1" apart.

-Mash all the other ingredients together to make a paste.
-Smear the paste all over the roast working it into the skin and meat.
+- Mash all the other ingredients together to make a paste.
+Smear the paste mixture all over the roast working it into the skin and meat.
 Put the roast in a pan that will let the fat drain through (a wire rack over a baking sheet will do in a pinch), and stick it in the over for 30 minutes.

-After 30 minutes, the skin should just be turning brown (if it's getting too dark, turn down the heat sooner).
+- After 30 minutes, the skin should just be turning brown (if it's getting too dark, turn down the heat sooner).
 Reduce the heat to 250 degrees F and let it roast for about 8 hours (for a 2-3 lbs roast).
 You'll know it's ready when most of the fat has rendered out and the meat has started pulling away from the bone.